chrisdruta/arithmusic/README.md

-# tune-script
+# Arithmusic
-Make music with math! (and typescript!)
+Make music with equations